frankwjohns13/TryHackMe-Pre-Security/README.md

 ### Room 4 - Windows CLI Basics

+**Learning Objectives:**
+- Use the Windows command line confidently
+- Navigate folders without clicking
+- Find files when you only know their name
+- Read files using the terminal
+- Collect basic system and network information

+**What Is the Windows Command Line?**\
+The **Command Prompt** (often referred to as CMD) is a text-based interface for interacting with the Windows operating system.
+Instead of clicking folders and menus, you type commands to tell the system exactly what you want to do, such as listing files, moving between folders, or checking system information.
+It might look simple, but it's a powerful and widely used tool.

+The **terminal** is a text-based interface for interacting with the Windows OS.
+Instead of clicking windows and folders, you type commands that tell the computer exactly what to do. cyber security professionals use it because:
+- It's faster than clicking around
+- It gives more control
+- Many security tools only run in the terminal

+**Navigating files and finding your a file**
+- Step 1: Where Am I?
+  - the *cd* command by itself will return you current location.

+- Step 2: What's around me?
+  - the *dir* command lists files and folders in your current location

+- Step 3: Are there hidden files?
+  - the *dir /a* command will show all files including hidden files

+- Step 4: Moving around the filesystem
+  - the *cd* command is also used to navigate the filesystem
+    - *cd <directory>* will move you to that directory
+    - *cd ..* will move you up one level

+- Step 5: Finding a file on the Disk
+  - *dir /s <filename> searches all subdirectories for the file name

+- Step 6: Navigate to the file
+  - *cd <path_to_file>*

+- Step 7: Read the file
+  - *type filename*

+**Gathering System Information on Windows**
+- Step 1: Who Am I Logged In As?
+  - whoami

+- Step 2: What is the Name of This Computer?
+  - hostname

+- Step 3: What Version of Windows Is This?
+  - systeminfo

+- Step 4: How Is This Machine Connected to the Network?
+  - ipconfig

 **End of Room 4**

 ---

 ### Room 5 - Operating System Security

 **End of Room 5**